Cómo elegir una buena paellera: Guía completa para encontrar la ideal

 Electric paella pans

 And finally, there are electric paella pans.
-This is another modern and convenient option, especially for those who don't have access to a gas or wood stove.
-The good thing is that they're easy to use and clean, and many come with temperature controls to ensure the paella cooks evenly.
-The only drawback is that they don't offer the same authentic flavor as traditional paella pans.
+These are another modern and convenient option, especially for those without access to a gas or wood-burning stove.
+The good thing is that they are easy to use and clean, and many come with temperature controls to ensure the paella cooks evenly.
+The only downside is that they don't offer the same authentic flavor as traditional paella pans.

 What type of paella pan should you choose depending on the heat source?